 - One human study noted mild GI discomfort from Zyflamend (this is common for many supplements).

-- Men should tell their doctor they are taking Zyflamend since it can lower PSA levels.
+- One study noted the supplement may reduce PSA levels.
 This may have an impact on PSA blood tests.

 - At least one study noted that Zyflamend reduces COX2, an enzyme involved in many things such as arthritis.
 This might mean Zyflamend is a natural COX2 inhibitor.
 How Zyflamend interacts with other COX2 inhibitors such as aspirin or prescription arthritis medications is not known.

 - Tumeric may interact with blood thinner medications.